Depreciation and amortisation

 • Fair values of investment in quoted equity and other instruments designated under FVOCI have been determined under level 1 using quoted market prices of the underlying instruments.

-The Company has determined that the carrying values of cash and cash equivalents, bank balances, trade receivables, short term loans, floating rate loans, trade payables, short term debts, borrowings, bank overdrafts and other current liabilities are a reasonable approximation of their fair value and hence their carrying values are deemed to be fair values.
-These are classified as Level 3 fair value hierarchy due to inclusion of unobservable inputs including counterparty credit risk.
+Fair values of financial instruments which are subsequently measured at amortised cost have been computed using discounted cash flow models based on contractual cash flows using latest yields.
+In case of cash and cash equivalents, bank balances, trade receivables, short-term loans, floating rate loans, trade payables, short-term debts, borrowings, bank overdrafts and other current liabilities, carrying value are a reasonable approximation of their fair value and hence their carrying values are deemed to be fair values.

 The Company's ALCO monitors asset liability mismatches to ensure that there are no imbalances or excessive concentrations on either side of the Balance Sheet.

-The Company maintains a judicious mix of borrowings from banks, money markets, foreign market, public and other deposits and continues to diversify its sources of borrowings with an emphasis on longer tenor borrowings.
-This strategy of balancing varied sources of funds and long tenor borrowings along with liquidity buffer framework has helped the Company maintain a healthy asset liability position and interest rate during the financial year 2023-24 (FY2024).
-The overall borrowings including debt securities, deposits and subordinated liabilities stood at C 220,378.82 crore as of 31 March 2024 (previous year C 161,684.63 crore).
-The weighted average cost of borrowing was 7.74% for FY2024 (previous year 7.11%).
+The Company maintains a judicious mix of borrowings from banks, money markets, External Commercial Borrowings (ECBs), public and other deposits and focuses on diversification of its sources of borrowings with an emphasis on longer tenor borrowings.
+The Company for the first time raised funds by way of securitisation of loan receivables in FY2025.
+This strategy of balancing varied sources of funds and long tenor borrowings along with liquidity buffer framework has aided the Company maintain a healthy asset liability position and interest rate during the financial year 2024-25 (FY2025).
+The overall borrowings including debt securities, deposits and subordinated liabilities stood at C 275,217.60 crore as of 31 March 2025 (previous year C 220,378.65 crore).
+The weighted average cost of borrowing was 7.99% for FY2025 (previous year 7.75%).

 The Company continuously monitors liquidity in the market; and as a part of its liquidity risk framework maintains a liquidity buffer through an active investment desk to reduce this risk.
-The Company endeavours to maintain liquidity buffer of 5% to 7% of its overall net borrowings in normal market scenario.
+The Company endeavours to maintain liquidity buffer of 4% to 6% of its overall net borrowings under various market scenario.

-RBI vide Circular No. RBI/2019-20/88 DOR.NBFC (PD) CC.
-No.102/03.10.001/2019-20 has issued guidelines on liquidity risk framework for NBFCs.
-It covers various aspects of Liquidity risk management such as granular level classification of buckets in structural liquidity statement, tolerance limits thereupon, and liquidity risk management tools and principles.
+RBI vide Circular No. RBI vide Circular No. RBI/DoR/2023-24/106 DoR.FIN.REC.No.45/03.10.119/2023-24 has issued guidelines on liquidity risk framework for NBFCs.
+It covers various aspects of liquidity risk management such as granular level classification of buckets in structural liquidity statement, tolerance limits thereupon, and liquidity risk management tools and principles.
 The Company has a Board approved Liquidity Risk Management Framework which covers liquidity risk management policy, strategies and practices, liquidity coverage ratio (LCR), stress testing, contingency funding plan, maturity profiling, liquidity risk measurement - stock approach, currency risk, interest rate risk and liquidity risk monitoring framework.

 The Company exceeds the regulatory requirement of LCR which mandates maintaining prescribed coverage of expected net cash outflows for a stressed scenario in the form of high quality liquid assets (HQLA).
-As of 31 March 2024, the Company maintained a LCR of 168.91%, well in excess of the RBI's stipulated norm of 85%.
-LCR requirement will move to 100% by December 2024.
+As of 31 March 2025, the Company maintained a LCR of 124.93%, well in excess of the RBI's stipulated norm of 100%.

 The Company has a Board approved Contingency Funding Plan (CFP) to respond quickly to any anticipated or actual stressed market conditions.
 The primary goal of the CFP is to provide a framework of action plan for contingency funding when the Company experiences a reduction to its liquidity position, either from causes unique to the Company or systemic events limiting its ability to maintain normal operations and service to customers.
 The CFP defines the framework to assess, measure, monitor, and respond to potential contingency funding needs.
 CFP also clearly lays down the specific contingency funding sources, conditions related to the use of these sources and when they would be used.
 Roles and responsibilities of the Crisis Management Group constituted under the CFP have been identified to facilitate the effective execution of CFP in a contingency event.